rosace-astronomy/rosace-docs/docs/_sources/intro.rst.txt

 We think that continous improvement is the best way to move forward - one small step everyday.

-The system is made of 5 independant modules:
+The system is made of five independant modules.
+Indepedant means that each one can be used independantly from the others.
+You can even use only some of them, and not all.
+Of course, the modules must exchange some data, and this is done through Rest API.

-* Module 1: The dome/shelter control
+* Module 1: :ref:`The dome/shelter control <Module1-label>`

+This module...

-* Module 2: Shelduler (what is the next target to observe)
+* Module 2: :ref:`Shelduler (what is the next target to observe) <Module2-label>`

+This module...

-* Module 3: Sequencer (run the actual observation)
+* Module 3: :ref:`Sequencer (run the actual observation) <Module3-label>`

+This module...

-* Module 4: Data reduction (to get a scientific result)
+* Module 4: :ref:`Data reduction (to get a scientific result) <Module4-label>`

+This module...

-* Module 5: Display and share the results
+* Module 5: :ref:`Display and share the results <Module5-label>`

+This module...